 Can dogs eat oats?

 Yes.
-Plain cooked oatmeal oats are a good source of fiber and are gentle on dogs' stomachs.
+Plain cooked porridge oats are a good source of fiber and are gentle on dogs' stomachs.

 The full picture

 Oats are a wholesome grain that's safe for most dogs and often included in sensitive-stomach dog foods.
 They're rich in soluble fiber, which supports digestion, and provide slow-release energy.
 Cook them with plain water (not milk, which many dogs don't tolerate), and serve cool.
-Avoid instant oatmeal packets with added sugar or flavorings, and skip the common toppings like honey, syrup, or dried fruit.
+Avoid instant porridge sachets with added sugar or flavourings, and skip the common toppings like honey, syrup, or dried fruit.
 Steel-cut or rolled oats are best.

 Risks to watch for